UzoamakaO/UzoamakaO/README.md

 # Hi there, I'm Uzoamaka

 I'm a Data Analyst passionate about transforming raw data into meaningful insights that drive informed business decisions.
-I enjoy working with data throughout its lifecycle—from cleaning and exploration to analysis, visualization, and reporting.
+I enjoy working with data throughout its lifecycle from cleaning and exploration to analysis, visualization, and reporting.
 My goal is to uncover trends, solve business problems, and communicate findings in a way that is both clear and actionable.

 ###  What I Do